longhorn09/aws_prices/README.md

 ![Excel screenshot](https://user-images.githubusercontent.com/11417589/89704400-28320d00-d919-11ea-87a8-5fd1e06f4b66.png)

+### Issues
+If the Excel file isn't created upon running the script, the likely cause is due to executing Python within WSL (Ubuntu) environment.
+I think there may be a hidden persmissions issue that recently surfaced that oddly doesn't trigger any error messages nor warnings.

+The workaround is to install Python to Windows natively and run python from the DOS prompt command line.
+At which point the .xlsx output file will be created.

 ### Dependencies
 Script relies upon `xlsxwriter`
 This is for writing to Excel workbook.
 To install use `pip3` as shown below